 Important changes from 1 January 2024

-The subsidy for eligible new battery electric or hydrogen fuel cell vehicles will end from 1 January 2024.
+The subsidy for eligible new battery electric or hydrogen cell fuel vehicles ended on 1 January 2024.

-Individuals and businesses that have entered into a binding contract for the purchase of an eligible electric or hydrogen fuel cell vehicle prior to 1 January 2024, and are awaiting delivery of the vehicle, will still be eligible to receive the subsidy regardless of whether the vehicle has been registered by that date.
-This will ensure that those who have ordered an eligible vehicle on the expectation of receiving the relief will not be disadvantaged.
+Individuals and businesses that entered into a binding contract for the purchase of an eligible electric or hydrogen fuel cell vehicle prior to 1 January 2024 will still be eligible to receive the subsidy provided an application is submitted by 31 December 2024.

 There are no changes to the registration exemption for electric vehicles.
 A 3-year exemption will still be available to any eligible new electric vehicles valued below $68,750 and first registered between 28 October 2021 and 30 June 2025.

-Click here to apply for an electric vehicle subsidy.
-For more information about the subsidy see below.
+Click here to apply for the 3-year registration fee exemption for electric vehicles (external site).
+For more information about the registration concession refer to the information below.

 If you have any queries, please email dtfelectricvehicles@sa.gov.au